MicrosoftDocs/visualstudio-docs.pl-pl/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

     }
     ```

-4. Dodaj następujące instrukcje using *TodoWindowControl.xaml.cs*:
+4. Dodaj następujące dyrektywy using do *TodoWindowControl.XAML.cs*:

     ```csharp
     using System.Runtime.InteropServices;